danielbodnar/awesome-stars/BY-LANG.md

 - [nullt3r/udpx](https://github.com/nullt3r/udpx) - Fast and lightweight, UDPX is a single-packet UDP scanner written in Go that supports the discovery of over 45 services with the ability to add custom ones.
 It is easy to use and portable, and can be
 - [owenrumney/lazytrivy](https://github.com/owenrumney/lazytrivy) - Vulnerability scanning just got lazier
 - [SpectralOps/netz](https://github.com/SpectralOps/netz) - Discover internet-wide misconfigurations while drinking coffee
+- [openclarity/openclarity](https://github.com/openclarity/openclarity) - OpenClarity is an open source tool built to enhance security and observability of cloud native applications and infrastructure
 - [ZupIT/horusec](https://github.com/ZupIT/horusec) - Horusec is an open source tool that improves identification of vulnerabilities in your project with just one command.
 - [jaeles-project/jaeles](https://github.com/jaeles-project/jaeles) - The Swiss Army knife for automated Web Application Testing
 - [tj/mmake](https://github.com/tj/mmake) - Modern Make